germal/OpenCVB/README.md

 There is no better documentation of an algorithm than a working example.
 Now imagine hundreds of OpenCV examples in a single app where each algorithm is less than a page of code and is in a familiar language – C++, C\#, Python, or VB.Net.
 That is what "OpenCVB" Version 1.0 provides.
-Here is what it looks like:
+And each algorithm is just the algorithm without the baggage from a user interface or implementation.

+Any of the hundreds of algorithms can be selected from the first combo box at the top of the form.
+The second combo box is used to group the different algorithms by what OpenCV API’s or other OpenCVB algorithms are used.
+The default grouping is to select “\<All\>” algorithms while other special groupings allow selecting Python or C++ or Multi-threaded algorithms.
+The text at the right side of the toolbar is a brief description of the algorithm.
+The icons on the left of the toolbar: stop/start the algorithm, change global settings for OpenCVB, test all cameras with all algorithms, and take a picture of the current images.

 ![](media/b1e011f4681611111d7a7c752e274599.png)

-*The lower left image shows the “PointCloud_GVector_TopView” algorithm which renders the point cloud as if seen from directly above – a useful view to find walls and objects.
+The output images are: the RGB output (upper left), the colorized depth image (upper right), the output of the current algorithm (lower left) and an optional second image output from the algorithm (lower right).
+In this example the “PointCloud_GVector_TopView” algorithm renders the camera point cloud as if seen from directly above – a useful view to find walls and objects.
 The data is colored the same as the RGB Depth data in the upper right image.
-The upper left image is the RGB output.
-The lower right image has isolated the objects found and with each rectangle has a measure of the width and breadth of each object in the field of view.*
+The lower right image has isolated the objects found with a rectangle that measures the width and breadth of each object in the field of view.

 The “Sample Results” section below provides numerous examples.